-BLG Mind’s Young Onset Dementia Activists group (YODA) have raised more than £4,000 for the “life-changing” service.
+BLG Mind’s Young Onset Dementia Activists (YODA) have raised over £5,000 for the “life-changing” service.

-Members of the group, which is part of Bromley MindCare dementia support, hoped to raise £2,500 by taking on a 5km trek around Beckenham Place Park in Bromley, but at the time of writing donations had soared past £4,000.
+Members of the group, which is part of Bromley MindCare dementia support, aimed to raise £2,500 by trekking 5km around Beckenham Place Park in Bromley, but donations poured in, taking the total to a fantastic £5,162.

-The money will go towards developing the service and helping it expand to reach additional local people who have been diagnosed with the disease and are feeling isolated.
+The money will go towards developing the group and helping it expand to reach more local people who feel isolated after being diagnosed with young onset dementia.

-The group enjoyed some high profile support in the form of acclaimed writer, producer and actor Mark Gatiss, who is the first cousin of one of its members, Sue.
-Mark, who recently attended an event for the group at London’s Langham Hotel, wished the group good luck in a video message from the Cotswolds.
+The YODAs enjoyed some high profile support in the form of acclaimed actor and writer Mark Gatiss, who is the first cousin of one of its members, Sue.
+Mark, who recently attended an YODA event at London’s Langham Hotel, wished the group good luck in a video message from the Cotswolds.

-In addition to the group’s own fundraising drive, Gregory Wellman, who lives in Essex but grew up in Beckenham where the YODA service is located, ran the virtual London Marathon last Sunday in support of the cause.
+In addition to the YODAs’ own fundraising drive, Gregory Wellman, who lives in Essex but grew up in Beckenham where the service is located, ran the virtual London Marathon in October to raise money for the cause.

-On his fundraising page, Gregory explained he was running to raise funds for YODA because the group is having a “huge impact” on the lives of local people with the disease.
+On his fundraising page, Gregory explained he was running to support YODA because the group is having a “huge impact” on the lives of local people with the disease.

 He continued: “I know the impact on these individuals who are part of the group is life-changing, moving from a mindset of worry and feeling estranged to having purpose and living their best life in spite of any diagnosis.”

-“It was a challenge but everyone made it and for some it was the first time in years they had walked so far.
-It was truly inspirational.
-Let’s keep those donations coming in and double our original target and reach £5k!”
+“It was a challenge but everyone made it.
+For some it was the first time in years they had walked so far.
+It was truly inspirational.”

 YODA group member Beverley said: “I’m so proud of the determination of those who did not think they could walk that far.”

 Young onset dementia is defined as dementia diagnosed in people under the age of 65.
-YODA is open to anyone living with the condition, and their carers, in Bromley, Lewisham and Greenwich.
+YODA is open to anyone living with the condition, and their carers and families, in Bromley, Lewisham and Greenwich.

-A few photographs from the YODA sponsored walk.
+A few snaps from the YODA sponsored walk.